Draft your own goals for the year. Review your draft with your supervisor to get their input.

 During your discussion, you or your supervisor may decide to change something in the written review that the two of you have drafted.
 Don’t consider your written review complete until after the discussion.

-During your performance review, spend an equal or greater amount of time discussing future goals as past performance.
+During your goal/development review, spend more time discussing future goals than past performance.